DarkGhostHunter/Laraguard/README.md

 The following events are fired in addition to the default Authentication events.

-* `TwoFactorEnabled`: An User has enabled Two Factor Authentication.
+* `TwoFactorEnabled`: An User has enabled Two-Factor Authentication.
 * `TwoFactorRecoveryCodesDepleted`: An User has used his last Recovery Code.
 * `TwoFactorRecoveryCodesGenerated`: An User has generated a new set of Recovery Codes.
-* `TwoFactorDisabled`: An User has disabled Two Factor Authentication.
+* `TwoFactorDisabled`: An User has disabled Two-Factor Authentication.

-> You can use `TwoFactorRecoveryCodesDepleted` to tell the User to create more Recovery Codes.
+> You can use `TwoFactorRecoveryCodesDepleted` to tell the User to create more Recovery Codes or mail them some more.

 ## Middleware

 Laraguard comes with two middleware for your routes: `2fa.require` and `2fa.confirm`.

-> To avoid unexpected results, these middleware only act on your users models with `TwoFactorAuthenticatable`.
-If a user model doesn't implements it, the middleware bypass any 2FA logic.
+> To avoid unexpected results, middleware only act on your users models with `TwoFactorAuthenticatable`.
+If a user model doesn't implement it, the middleware bypass any 2FA logic.

 ### Require 2FA

-If you need to ensure the User has Two Factor Authentication enabled before entering a given route, you can use the `2fa.require` middleware.
+If you need to ensure the User has Two-Factor Authentication enabled before entering a given route, you can use the `2fa.require` middleware.
+This middleware doesn't asks for codes, only checks if is enabled.

 ```php
 Route::get('system/settings')